Qualcomm snapdragon comparison

 Snapdragon 8 Elite6,05246.8%

-• 8 Gen 5 is smoother
+• 8 Gen 5 offers smoother, sustained gaming

-3. Snapdragon Ray Tracing & Next-Gen Gaming
+3. Qualcomm Snapdragon Ray Tracing & Next-Gen Gaming

 ChipsetScoreAvg FPS